refinery/refinerycms/doc/guides/4 - Refinery Extensions/2 - Multiple Resources in an Extension.md

   string and integer   a standard single line text input
   -------------------- -------------------------------------------------------------------------------------------------------

-If you remember, we told Rick that we’ll give him an area to post up events he’ll be at.
+If you remember, we told Rick that we'll give him an area to post up events he'll be at.
 Although he could technically create a new page in Refinery to add this content there, areas that have special functionality are much better suited as an extension.